 To start learning with Italy Made Easy, you should choose your course.

 For each course, there are two options, the first is cheaper and includes all of the course materials.
 The second option is VIP and is a little more expensive.
 This option lets you submit assignments, such as voice recordings, and get feedback on them, as well as a Certificate of Completion at the end of the course.

 If you’re not sure which course to sign-up for, there’s a self-diagnosis tool to help you check whether the course you’re considering is the right level for you.

 Once you’ve made your choice you can pay for the right course, which will grant you unlimited access to it.

-They’re also specifically discussed in a way to suit an English speaker.
+The language concepts are specifically discussed in a way to suit an English speaker.
 If I wanted to add any improvements, it would be to get rid of some of the content which is related but not necessary for understanding.
-I’m sure though, there are plenty of students that would prefer to have this extra content.
+However, I’m sure that there are plenty of students that would prefer to have this extra content.

 Apart from the theoretical part of the course, I was also pleasantly surprised by all the language practice included.
 You can tell that Manu has a lot of experience in foreign language teaching.

 He assumes the problems that students are going to have and includes additional explanations and tips so as to meet their needs.